catalystcalifornia/RaceCounts/Methodology/README_Race_Ethnicity.md

 ## Race Pages on RACECOUNTS Website
-We currently have Race pages for Asian, American Indian / Alaska Native, Black, Latinx, and Native Hawaiian / Pacific Islander Californians on the website.
-These groups have data for most RACE COUNTS indicators for many places.
-We do not have pages for other groups including Southwest Asian / North African, Another Race, Multiracial, Filipinx and more.
+We currently have Race pages for Asian, American Indian / Alaska Native, Black, Latinx, Native Hawaiian / Pacific Islander, and SWANA Californians on the website.
+These groups have data for many RACE COUNTS indicators for many places.
+We do not have pages for other groups including Another Race, Multiracial, Filipinx and more.
 The Another Race and Multiracial groups can be hard to define and often include people with very different lived experiences, making it less meaningful to compare across indicators.
-Additional groups with unique experiences, such as Filipinx Californians or those with origins in the Middle East, Southwest Asia and North Africa (MENA or SWANA) are not represented on a race page due to data availability issues.
+Additional groups with unique experiences, such as Filipinx Californians, are not represented on a race page due to data availability issues.
 At the same time, we are always working to expand our methodologies and include data for some of the groups without Race pages on the Place and Issue pages on the website.

 <p align="right">(<a href="#top">back to top</a>)</p>